Ada-France/aflex/doc/aflex.md

 Enable the generaton of
 *yylineno* and
 *yylinecol* variables in the scanner to track the symbol current line and column.
+The type of the
+*yylineno* variable can be controlled by using the *yylinenotype* option.

 nounput or unput